 And it’s true.
 I found some photos from before I went gluten free, and the difference is remarkable.
-The top photo on this page is a relatively current photo, and was taken about 4.5-5 years after going gluten free.
+For a point of comparison, the top photo on this page was taken about 4.5-5 years after going gluten free.

 Before Going Gluten Free (click each image to view it at full-size):

-I currently live in Abingdon, Virginia, with my wife.
+I currently live in far southwest Virginia, with my wife.
 Our entire home is gluten free, right down to the cat food, and we started off with kitchenware and small appliances which were either brand new, or had only been for gluten free use in the past.